NickArrasate/perceptivecounseling/content/_faq/question-5-sess-copy-copy.md

 ---
 <ul>
-<li>There is a waiting area, I will come greet you at time of appointment and show you to the office.</li>
-<li>The beginning of our session will be re-iterating some of the key points from the paperwork and I can answer any questions you may have.</li>
-<li>From there I will usually offer some grounding exercise and then together we can explore where we want to start, everyone is different so I always want to make sure that where we start feels ok.&nbsp;</li>
+<li>I will invite you into the office space&nbsp;</li>
+<li>The beginning of our session we will go over the basics about practice policy and then the rest of the session is about getting to connect further, gaining some context for what you are experiencing while building a tool kit.
+I may share invitations for creative ways to explore in new ways to support you as well.&nbsp;</li>
 </ul>